7 best free project management software for small businesses on a budget

 • Spreadsheets

 As an added bonus, Clickup Free didn’t present a steep learning curve for users.
-It provides a lot of preset functions which made it easy for our testers to hit the ground running after a relatively quick onboarding.
+It provides a lot of easy preset functions, such as employee management templates and productivity workflows, so our testers were able to hit the ground running after a relatively quick onboarding.

 However, during testing, we were frustrated by the speed of the platform.
 The app became unresponsive frequently, particularly when importing data.
 One tester had to manually add in dates and milestones to a project, which proved time-consuming.
 As a result, we gave ClickUp Free an okay ease of use score of 3.9 out of 5.

 We also would have liked to see more integrations available with ClickUp Free; specifically for marketing.
-While rival brands like Trello, Asana, and Teamwork connect with third-party apps like HubSpot for free, ClickUp lags for this function.
+While rival brands like Trello, Asana, and Teamwork connect with third-party apps like HubSpot for free, ClickUp lags behind in this area.

 What's new for ClickUp?